Air-Gapped Install

 • Upstream repositories to install Veeam Kasten dependencies (e.g., Prometheus)

 However, if an air-gapped installation is required, it is possible to use your own private container registry to install Veeam Kasten.
-While this can always be done manually, the k10offline tool makes it easier to automate the process.
+While this can always be done manually, the k10tools image command makes it easier to automate the process.

 Air-Gapped Veeam Kasten Installation